Thursday, May 03, 2012

 More often than not these mass produced models are constructed of fast grown timber - come the first drop of rain they swell, leaving you either barricading a door that won't close, or ripping the door furniture off in a vain attempt to release the squawking inhabitants.
 The first warm day means the timber dries and cracks, the felt roof bubbles and boils, and come nightfall the hens refuse to go in.
 This is not due to their disappointment at the decline of their once attractive property but because the hovel is now a haven for, and probably crawling with, the poultry keeper's nemesis, red mite.
 Add on the fact that it said on the blurb that it would suit four large hens when that stocking density was based on the Circle Line at 5pm on a Friday, and what are you left with?
 A couple of hinges and some kindling.

 Ideally the house should have a least one nest box for every three birds and these should be off the ground and in the darkest area of the house.
-The house should have adequate ventilation: without it then condensation will build up every night, even in the coldest of weather.
-Be aware, ventilation works on the principle of warm air leaving through a high gap drawing cooler air in from a lower gap - it's not a set of holes on opposite walls of the house and at the same level, this is what's known as a draught.
+The house should have adequate ventilation: without it condensation will build up every night, even in the coldest of weather.
+Be aware, ventilation works on the principle of warm air leaving through a high gap drawing cooler air in from a lower gap - it's not a set of holes on opposite walls of the house and at the same level...that is what's known as a draught ;)

 If you have a house with a run attached then the points above are still true, but you should also consider the run size.
 The EU maximum legal stocking density for a free range bird is (and let's face it, one of the motivations for keeping some hens at home is possibly improved or better welfare) 2,500 birds per hectare, that's maximum one bird per 4m squared.
 Take a close look at some of the bargain houses - it could well be the house has the right perches, correct ventilation and ample nest boxes for a reasonable number of birds, but will each of the chickens have anything more than an A4 sized piece of ground to spend the day on?